Appearance

 CI/CD

-This document provides a detailed overview of the Continuous Integration and Continuous Deployment (CI/CD) pipeline for TheExampleApp.
-It covers the configuration, build process, testing strategy, and deployment automation used to ensure code quality and streamline releases.
+This document provides a detailed overview of the Continuous Integration and Continuous Deployment (CI/CD) pipelines for TheExampleApp.
+It covers the existing CircleCI configuration, guidance for alternative setups like GitHub Actions, and best practices for maintaining a robust and secure automated workflow.

 yaml